 Our opportunities range from a one-time service day (Meal Service, Special Projects and Special Events & Holidays) to a long-term volunteer commitment (Friendly Visiting, Grocery Shopping Assistance, Telefriend, Class Instruction & Assistance, Interns) requiring a six-month commitment.

 Do I need to commit to specific hours every week?
 Do you offer flexible volunteer opportunities?

 Our volunteer opportunities page lists the hours and location for each program.
 Some of them require a specific shift during the day and the week.
 All volunteers are placed depending on the seniors and the organization’s needs, but we always try to accommodate your request.

 Do you provide an orientation and explanation for new volunteers?

 An orientation detailing our organization’s mission and the day’s events will be given upon your arrival.
 Our goal is to ensure all volunteers are aware of the impact their volunteer time will have on our clients and organization.

-All Meal Service and Meal Delivery volunteers will have a detailed description of the tasks and guidelines along with any special instructions.
-Also, Meal Service volunteers will have on-site staff supervision and Meal Delivery volunteers can easily call the location for further assistance.
+All Meal Service volunteers will have a detailed description of the tasks and guidelines along with any special instructions.
+Also, Meal Service volunteers will have on-site staff supervision.

 In addition, for the Friendly Visiting, Grocery Shopping Assistance and Telefriend volunteers, an orientation is given over the phone and a training manual is also provided and discussed.